monopole/snt/startCluster/README.md

 [minikube]: https://github.com/kubernetes/minikube/releases
 [GKE]: https://cloud.google.com/container-engine

-Do the minimal setup necessary to install a k8s API server and nodes on some hardware, with no services running other than those that comprise k8s itself.

 Instructions follow to start either

  * a locally hosted cluster on [minikube],
  * or a remote cluster hosted on [GKE].

+You'll do the minimal setup necessary to be able to contact a k8s API server.

 ### Which one?

-Short of ingress (how one makes the cluster accessible to the world), the commands that configure the cluster are the same - because k8s is a portable cloud.
+k8s is a portable cloud.
+Short of ingress (how one makes the cluster accessible to the world), the commands that configure the cluster are the same regardless of the platform underneath.

 Using __minikube__ takes one through the material faster, as it avoids detours into cloud authentication